Peace I leave with you; my peace I give you. I do not give to you as the world gives. (John 14:27)

 On Friday, September 26, 2014, the Wall Street Journal published an article "Mass Shootings On the Rise," describing casualties in active-shooter incidents increasing 1-2 orders of magnitude since 2000.
 "The FBI said more gunmen have tried to kill large numbers of people in recent years, with shooters seeking 'an act of catastrophic violence.'"
 And those data didn't count violence using knives or bombs.
 Have things gotten better after 2014, or have mass shootings of all types increased even more?

 We still have choices, but it is the beneficial and positive outcomes of our choices that are becoming less probable when choices are made to benefit self.
-A choice to continue good will have a high probably of producing a good outcome.
+A choice to continue good will have a high probability of producing a good outcome.
 However, a choice requiring a turnaround and recovery from a history of bad choices expends a lot of energy trying to correct things, and the remaining energy to benefit a quality outcome is reduced.
 Having to redirect is so inefficient - first realize it's a bad direction, slow down, stop, figure out what the right direction would be, get started, get up to speed, get feedback it is now the right direction.
 Inertia, resistance, inefficiency, distraction .... social entropy builds.
 Wouldn't it have been so much better to have stayed in the right direction in the first place?

 "Keep the unity of the Spirit in the bond of peace."
 (Eph.
 4:3).
 Any unity in the Golan Heights?
 Any bond of peace?
 Any unity in the church?
 First Church of the Golan Heights?
 Has the church headed toward unity or toward creating more division over that last 100 years?
 200 years?
 2000 years?